 But it’s all about the filters.

-Of course, you also get all the standard editing tools, like adjustments, cropping, borders, and vignettes.
-You can also use VSCO to adjust the exposure, contrast, temperature, or skin tones.
+Of course, the app also has all the standard editing tools, like adjustments, cropping, borders, and vignettes.
+You can use VSCO to adjust the exposure, contrast, temperature, or skin tones.

-Once you’re done editing your photo, you can share it with VSCO’s community or to another social network – like Instagram!
+After editing your photo, you can share it with VSCO’s community or to another social network—like Instagram!
+The app even lets you share on WhatsApp and SMS using the built-in sharing feature.

 3. Prisma Photo Editor